Review and road test of the Bentley Bentayga

 Taking on board criticisms from press and potential customers alike, Bentley have made sure they put the 'sport' into their SUV.
 Both the W12 petrol unit and the V8 diesel engines aim to give best-in-class performance, while the styling looks very Bentley-orientated.
 Underneath, there's architecture shared with the MK2 model Audi Q7 and the third generation Porsche Cayenne.
 If the Q7 is anything to go by, that bodes very well indeed.

 It's fair to say that engines will dominate the driving experience of the Bentayga.
 Most will want the V8 diesel which generates 435PS, enough to make this the world's fastest diesel SUV, rest to 62mph dispatched in just 4.8s en route to 168mph.
 Plus there's an awesme 900Nm of torque, so almost nothing will stand in this car's way.
-Go for the petrol option and you get a 6.0-litre W12 unit with 608PS and the same 900Nm of torque.
+The first alternative is a 542bhp 4.0-litre petrol V8.
+Go for the top petrol option and you get a 6.0-litre W12 unit with 608PS and the same 900Nm of torque.
 Despite this variant's prodigious 2,422kg kerb weight, 62mph from rest takes just 4.1s - faster than a Porsche 911 Carrera.
 Flat out, you'll be doing 187mph, a figure way beyond any of its competitors.

 To make sure the big brute doesn't embarrass itself around corners, there's a fast acting 48v electric anti-roll bar system.
 Unlike conventional fixed anti-roll bars, this allows the Bentayga to remain supple over bumpy roads whilst still resisting roll around the twisties.
 It also ensures the big Bentley has plenty of ability off the beaten track even if most owners will probably never try it out.
 There's even the ability to raise and lower the car on its standard air suspension, perfect to make hooking up a horsebox or speedboat that much easier.